uShadow/uShadow.github.io/_posts/2015-01-19-web_design_trend_#1.markdown

 gives a really humorous yet direct expalnation of why it is bad.

 So the static image and words do not have the problem of a carousel.
 They usually presents one simple message that users should take away.
-The below are a few examples of websites I like that use such design element:
+Below are a few examples of websites I like that use such design element:

 * [Bower](http://bower.io/) - Simple and colourful masthead explaining what it